 Arnold Mann has been writing about public health and medicine for 30 years, as a journalist, author, and co-author, working with physicians and scientists to help them tell the stories of their work.

 His Time and USA Weekend magazine cover stories on the threat of toxic mold in homes, schools, and in the workplace made him a leading reporter in the field of environmental health.
-That work culminated in his landmark book, They're Poisoning Us!
-America's Hidden Epidemic (34th Street Press, 2011), which goes beyond "Toxic Mold" to take on the mysterious and controversial exposure-driven disease affecting millions.

 Prior to his reporting on medicine, Mr. Mann conducted all the feature interviews for Emmy magazine, the monthly publication of the Academy of Television Arts and Sciences.
 Subjects included: TV news legend Walter Cronkite, producer David Wolper, network presidents Don Ohlmeyer, Grant Tinker, and Brandon Tartikoff, child star Jackie Cooper, and Public Citizen hero Ralph Nader.